John Loughlin (bishop): Early life

 John Loughlin was born on December 20, 1817 in Drumbonniff, County Down, Ireland to John and Mary (née McNulty) Loughlin.
 When he was age six, the Loughlin family emigrated to the United States, settling in Albany, New York.
 Loughlin received his early education at the Albany Academy.

 Deciding to become a priest, Loughlin at age 14 traveled to Chambly, Quebec to enter the minor seminary there.
 After three years at Chambly, he enrolled at Mount St. Mary's Seminary in Emmitsburg, Maryland.

 Priesthood

 Loughlin was ordained to the priesthood for the Diocese of New York by Bishop John Hughes on October 18, 1840 at Old St. Patrick's Cathedral in Manhattan.
-After his ordination, the then served as a curate at St. John's Parish in Utica, New York, then part of the diocese.
+After his ordination, he then served as a curate at St. John's Parish in Utica, New York, then part of the diocese.
 In 1841, the diocese transferred him to the Old St. Patrick's Cathedral Parish.

 In 1850, Pope Pius IX raised the Diocese of New York to the Archdiocese of New York.
 That same year, Archbishop Hughes named Loughlin as his vicar general.